WiiLink24/web/src/content/guide/FAQ.md

 "I have a question about a WiiLink channel!"

-   >  Check our Services and read that channel’s FAQ.
+   >  Check out our [service page](/services) for the channel.
 Your question may already be answered!
     If you still have questions, please reach out.
 We’re more than happy to assist!
-        The best time for real-time support is within our Discord server, where an active community exists.
+        The best options for real-time support are our [Discord server](https://discord.gg/wiilink) and [forum](https://forum.wiilink.ca), where we have an active community.
-        You can also contact us via our Twitter account!

-"How do I install a WiiLink channel on my Wii or Wii U?"
+"How do I install a WiiLink channel on my console?"

    > You’ll want to check out our instructions [here](/guide/install) for simple, easy to follow instructions to get everything installed.

 "How do I update a WiiLink channel?"

    > Updating WiiLink channels is the exact same as installing!
 Simply run the WiiLink Patcher once more, and install the created WADs.

-"I’m recieving Error -1022/Error -1029 when trying to install WiiLink WADs on my WAD Manager!"

-   > Whenever this happens, just press - and then A on the Wii Remote to uninstall the channel(s).
-Afterwards, reinstall the channel(s) from your WAD directory.
-    If the problem persists, please bring up the issue in support on our Discord server and we will try to help you.

 "Is your service open source?"